Child in Need Plans and Reviews

 The Review will usually be carried out by the Lead Professional, who should invite or seek the views of the child, parents and any service providers.
 The responsible team will administer all Child in Need Reviews.

 The Review will generally take place within a meeting, unless the manager agrees otherwise.
 The Lead Professional or line manager will usually chair the meeting.
-If the case is not allocated, the manager of the responsible team must undertake the review or arrange for it to be undertaken on his/her behalf.
+If the case is not allocated, the manager of the responsible team must undertake the review or arrange for it to be undertaken on their behalf.

 The purpose of the Review is to ensure that the services provided are contributing to the achievement of the objectives within the time-scales set.